rharrisonQCA/1701QCA-Assessment2/index.md

 This project is related to mine through its material and fabrication.
 For starters, it is planned to design my project first with cardboard and paper to ensure the concept, technology and everything words correctly and accurately.
 From there, it is planned to make my project simpler, much like this music box project, the components would be above the wood, thus hiding the wires and other technology beneath.
 This then leads both projects to be related together through their material and fabrication use.

 ## Other research ##
-*Provide a link, reference, or whatever is required for somebody else to find the resource.
-Then provide a few comments about what you have drawn from the resource.*

 ### DIY Micro:bit Reaction Game ###